-Figure 8-1.
+Figure 6-1.
 Enable Sector Protection

-8.1.2 Disable Sector Protection Command
+6.1.2 Disable Sector Protection Command

-To disable the sector protection using the software controlled method, the $\overline{CS}$ pin must first be asserted as it would be with any other command.
-Once the $\overline{CS}$ pin has been asserted, the appropriate 4-byte sequence for the Disable Sector Protection command must be clocked in via the input pin (SI).
-After the last bit of the command sequence has been clocked in, the $\overline{CS}$ pin must be deasserted after which the sector protection will be disabled.
-The $\overline{WP}$ pin must be in the deasserted state; otherwise, the Disable Sector Protection command will be ignored.
+To disable sector protection using the software controlled method, the $\overline{CS}$ pin must first be asserted, as it would be with any other command.
+Once the $\overline{CS}$ pin has been asserted, the appropriate four-byte sequence for the disable sector protection command must be clocked in via the input pin (SI).
+After the last bit of the command sequence has been clocked in, the $\overline{CS}$ pin must be deasserted, after which the sector protection will be disabled.
+The $\overline{WP}$ pin must be in the deasserted state; otherwise, the disable sector protection command will be ignored.